MaKleSoft/gulp-style-modules/README.md

     // that takes a [vinyl](https://github.com/gulpjs/vinyl) file object and returns a string
     moduleId: function(file) {
         return path.basename(file.path, path.extname(file.path)) + "-styles";
+    },
+    // string / function to be used for include file path.
+Can be either a fixed string or a function
+    // that takes a [vinyl](https://github.com/gulpjs/vinyl) file object and returns a string
+    includeFile: function(file) {
+        return path.basename(file.path, path.extname(file.path)) + ".html";
     }
 }
 ```